ngomez22/firstExam/README.md

 # First Exam - Nicolás Gómez
+This is a project that gets pictures from the flickr API and creates a rainbow of pictures from the result.
 The code is divided in a backend and frontend folder.
 They were generated respectively with express-generator and create-react-app.
 To run this project, `npm install` in both folders, and then run the backend project with either nodemon or `npm start` and run the frontend with `npm start`.
 The backend will listen on port 8080 and the frontend on port 3000.
 ### Backend